Digitaler-Impfnachweis/covpass-android/README.md

 In other words, Kotlin already provides everything you need for handling DI.
 So, we use pure, code-based DI.

 * It's checked at compile-time and even the IDE immediately marks errors for you, so you don't have to wait for the compiler.
+* It works without code generation, so builds are faster and you're never in an inconsistent state (e.g. classes getting marked as red because they can't be found).
 * The error messages are clear and understandable.
 * You can explore the DI graph trivially with your normal IDE (find usages, go to definition, unused deps appear as gray text, etc.).
 * This solution works the same for libraries and internally within the app (we follow the library architecture, see above).
 * The learning curve is minimal and in our experience, every junior developer just "gets it" without much thought.

-This even allows much more flexibility e.g. by implementing demand-driven singletons that get destroyed when nobody uses them anymore (which can be important for security or resource usage).
-None of the existing DI frameworks provides a solution for that.

 In our much larger projects at IBM this solution has proven to work significantly better than Koin or Dagger.

 ### UI, reactivity, error handling, events

-In order to automatically deal with Android's architecture details and pitfalls we utilize `State`/`BaseState` subclasses which are like (multiplatform) ViewModels or stateful UseCases.
+In order to automatically deal with Android's architecture details and pitfalls we utilize `ReactiveState`/`BaseReactiveState` subclasses which can be used for (multiplatform) ViewModels or stateful UseCases.
-Internally, they live on an Android `ViewModel`, but they can be composed and tested more easily and in theory they allow reuse in multiplatform projects (though that's just a minor aspect in this app).
+Internally, the instances live on an Android `ViewModel` (having the desired lifecycle), but they can be composed and tested more easily and in theory they allow reuse in multiplatform projects (though that's just a minor aspect in this app).

-A `State` comes with an `eventNotifier` to communicate events out-of-band (e.g. outside of the Fragment's lifecycle).
+A `ReactiveState` comes with an `eventNotifier` to communicate events out-of-band (e.g. outside of the Fragment's lifecycle).
-Also, `State` provides a `launch` method to launch coroutines with automatic error handling.
+Also, `ReactiveState` provides a `launch` method to launch coroutines with automatic error handling.
 Any errors are automatically forwarded to the UI via `eventNotifier` and trigger the Fragment's `onError(error: Throwable)` method.
 Typically you'd use `MutableStateFlow` (or the mutation-optimized `MutableValueFlow`) in order to provide observable values.

-A ViewModel / `State` implementation can be added to a Fragment using `by reactiveState` which is lifecycle-aware.
+A ViewModel / `ReactiveState` implementation can be attached to a Fragment using `by reactiveState` which is lifecycle-aware.

 Simple example: